 Our experiments show that, overall, ENWRICH yields high performance.
-In many cases it yielded two to three times the performance of TC and in one case it yielded 13 times as much.
+In many cases it yielded two to three times the throughput of TC and in one case it yielded 13 times as much.
 It was substantially slower than TC only in one pattern when using the contiguous layout (wnn).
 ENWRICH did, however, suffer from metadata overhead for some 8-byte patterns that brought its performance down to the level of TC.
-A more tuned implementation of ENWRICH with dynamically partitioned caches, however, should improve ENWRICH performance for such small writes.
+A more tuned implementation of EN-WRICH with dynamically partitioned caches, however, should improve ENWRICH performance for such small writes.
 It is also noteworthy that writes so small are rare in representative workloads, and when they do exist they usually transfer a small overall fraction of the data, unlike our experiments where they transferred all the data.
 Our trace-driven experiments, although derived from only a portion of the workload, do indicate that ENWRICH can sustain high performance under a realistic workload with a mix of files and jobs.

 Here we have designed and evaluated only a first-generation system.
-ENWRICH is certainly optimizable in many ways that include dynamic distribution of per-CP cache space between data and metadata, allowing other concurrent activities at the CP during a flush, and processing received directories at the IOP while waiting for outstanding directories.
+We need more thorough evaluation that can simulate bigger systems to ascertain the scalability issue.
+Currently we can only simulate 32-CP systems, due to memory limitations.
+Implementation of ENWRICH on a real machine and evaluation of its performance under real applications are important future goals.
+The design of ENWRICH is certainly optimizable in many ways that include dynamic distribution of per-CP cache space between data and metadata, allowing other concurrent activities at the CP during a flush, and processing received directories at the IOP while waiting for outstanding directories.
+Integration of ENWRICH with read caches is also necessary for its use in production systems.
+Gather/scatter message passing, by reducing the number of network messages, might help ENWRICH to adapt to cluster file systems with slower interconnects.